Registration

 *All maps are subject to change.
 Please refer to this page for the most up-to-date maps, and visit our Start Schedule page for more infomation on your Start time and location.

 We partner with multiple nonprofits to bring riders together raising funds for charity.
+The deadline to apply to become a 2026 Charity Partner has passed.

 If you have any questions, please feel free to email charitypartner@bike.nyc.